 - Communication can be difficult, in part due to information overload.
 Information about health care, caregiving arrangements, finances and legal issues can be hard to organize and to share at the same time the family member is trying to provide assistance and keep his or her own life moving forward.

-Alice Bonner, a former Secretary of Elder Affairs for Massachusetts who now works at the Center for Innovative Aging at the Johns Hopkins School of Nursing, reported on a program developed at Johns Hopkins called Community Aging in Place -- Advancing Better Living for Elders, which provides supportive services to help low-income seniors stay at home through teams that include social workers, nurses, occupational therapists and handy-workers.
+Alice Bonner, a former Secretary of Elder Affairs for Massachusetts who now works at the Center for Innovative Aging at the Johns Hopkins School of Nursing, reported on a program developed at Johns Hopkins called Community Aging in Place—Advancing Better Living for Elders, which provides supportive services to help low-income seniors stay at home through teams that include social workers, nurses, occupational therapists, and handy-workers.
 Massachusetts is the only state so far that provides a Medicaid waiver for this service.

 I came away from the program both encouraged and discouraged.
 There was a lot of agreement among the speakers about the challenges we face as our population ages.
 This is especially important given their many different backgrounds and perspectives.
 It was a great achievement of the conference and Tim Driver, in particular, to bring such a diverse group together.
 Unfortunately, the solutions are less clear.

 There's agreement that we need to move from a medicalized view of the problem to one that focuses on social supports, that this must be guided largely by government, and that it should be community-based.
 But how we will raise more money for these purposes or move the flow of money from the health care industrial complex to more cost-effective supports was not discussed.
 Another issue that was mentioned, but only in passing, is that most care these days is provided by immigrants.
-What happens when we close our doors to them?
+What happens if we close our doors to them?